iotinga/couch4j/README.md

 // delete document
 db.delete(doc);

-// see README.md for more examples
+// see Javadoc for more examples
 ```